yyamamo/HW-20-Solidity/README.md

 #### The distribution % to CEO, CTO and Bob are 60%, 25% and 15%, respectively.
 ## 3. DeferredEquityPlan.sol
 #### This contract allows to distribute the total of 1,000 shares with annual distribution of 250 over 4 years for one employee.
 #### To test how the vesting period works, use fastforward function with fakenow = 100 days (The function is commented out at this moment frin line 19 to 22).
 Replace “now” to “fakenow”.
-There are 2 “now” in this contract.
+There are 2 “now” to be replaced in this contract.
 ## How to use those contracts
 ### Step 1: Compile a contract
 #### Click Solidity compiler icon on the left and click compile button.
 When it is compiled successfully, you will see a green check mark on the compiler icon.